Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

+satisfy $I_D(c)\cap I_d(c)\neq\emptyset$ and take $\a$ in such intersection.
+We define such intervals as the empty set when the quantities in \eqref{0eq:1.12bis} are not real; thus, for the intersection to be non-empty, necessarily $c\geq\max\{c_f,c_g\}$.
+In addition, we have that the intervals increase (as sets) as $c$ increases, since $r_d^+(c)$ and $r_D^+(c)$ are increasing, while $r_d^-(c)$ and $r_D^-(c)$ are decreasing.

-\emph{Case 3 ($c_f>c_g$).} This case can be handled by reasoning as in case 1, by interchanging the roles of the parameters in the upper and the lower half-planes, which explains also the emergence of the condition in the first line of \eqref{0eq:1.10}, which is obtained from the condition in the second line by replacing $d$ with $D$, $f'(0)$ with $g'(0)$, and vice versa. \end{proof}
+After these preliminary observations, we shall consider two cases according to the relative position of $c_f$ and $c_g$; anyway, we detail only the case $c_f\leq c_g$, since the other one can be treated analogously and amounts to interchanging the roles of the parameters in the upper and the lower half-planes.
+This remark explains also the emergence of the condition in the first line of \eqref{0eq:1.10}, which is obtained from the condition in the second line by replacing $d$ with $D$, $f'(0)$ with $g'(0)$.

-We now pass to the construction of compactly supported stationary subsolutions for the following auxiliary problem, which has an additional transport term $cu_{x_1}$, for speeds $c<c^*_\infty$, $c\sim c^*_\infty$:

-As a first result, we obtain that arbitrarily small subsolutions of the desired type exist for all $0<c<c_g$.